mojave-ghost/catnip-catcher/README.md

-# Apple Catcher Game
+# Catnip Catcher Game

-A simple game built using Pygame where the player catches apples falling from the top of the screen.
-The player loses a heart if an apple hits the floor, and the game ends when all hearts are lost.
+A simple game built using Pygame where the player catches catnips falling from the top of the screen.
+The player loses a heart if an catnip hits the floor, and the game ends when all hearts are lost.

 ## Table of Contents
 - [Installation](#installation)